Observability

 What you will learn

-- How to use the health endpoint for liveness and readiness probes
+- How to use the health endpoints for liveness and readiness probes

 - How to scrape Prometheus metrics from a running worker